 What is a jumbo loan?

-Aside from those caveats, jumbo loans aren’t much different from conforming loans.
-Payment schedules and other details are the same.
+Aside from those distinctions, jumbo loans aren’t much different from traditional mortgages.
+Payment schedules and other details are generally the same.
 Borrowers can get fixed- or adjustable-rate jumbo mortgages with various term options.
-As of early November, rates for jumbo loans were substantially higher than rates for conforming loans, about 50 basis points on average, or one-half of 1 percent.

 Jumbo loan limits